chikeud/HealthNetTBD/README.md

-In order to run it make sure you have a python version higher 3.4.3 installed and django installed as well. cd into wherever you have the HealthNetTBD saved. type in the following command in your terminal or command prompt : python manage.py makemigrations after which you'll type: python manage.py runserver
+In order to run it make sure you have a python version higher 2.7 installed and django installed as well. cd into wherever you have the HealthNetTBD saved. type in the following command in your terminal or command prompt :

+"python manage.py runserver"

-This would provide a local IP address where you can preview the web application on your web browser
+This would provide a local IP address(http://127.0....).
+Copy this IP address and put into your browser. add "/accounts" in the browser text box and press enter.
+You should be at the HomePage of HealthNet Application.

 Hope this helps.
-Bless up
+Bless up 🔑

+P.S: Feel free to comment if any bugs or anomalies are observed.
+Thank You 🙏🏾